-(Mark One) T QUARTERLY F REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2013 or o TRANSITION F REPORT PURSUANT TO SECTION 13 O For the transition period R 15(d) OF THE SECURITIES EXCHANGE ACT from to 「OF 1934 Commission file nu mber: 001-34511 FORTIN Delaware 77-0560389 State or other jurisdiction of ncorporation or organization) (I.R.S.
-Employer Identification No.) 1090 Kifer Road Sunnyvale, California 94086 (Add ress of principal executive offices) (Zip Code) (408) 23 (Registrant's telephone nun onths (or for such shorter period that the registrant wa ed to be filed by Section 13 or 15(d) of the Securities Exchange A s required to file such reports), and (2) has been subject to such fi required to be submitted a nd posted on its corporate Web site, if any, every Interactive Data 32.405 of this chapter) during the preceding 12 months (or for suco o k whether the registrant is a large accelerated filer, an accelerated filer," "accelerated filer" and "smaller repor accelerated filer, a non-accelerated filer, or a smaller reporting conting company" in Rule 12b-2 of the Exchange Act. mpany.
-See Large accelerated filer X Accelerated filer 0 Non-accelerated filer (Do not check if smaller reporting o company) Smaller reporting company 0
+T QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended March 31, 2014

+• TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number: 001-34511

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+899 Kifer Road Sunnyvale, California (Address of principal executive offices) 77-0560389 (I.R.S.
+Employer Identification No.)

+94086 (Zip Code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ("Exchange Act") during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x
+Large accelerated filer х Accelerated filer 0 Non-accelerated filer 0 (Do not check if smaller reporting company) Smaller reporting company 0 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Y es o No x

-As of April 30, 2013, there were 162,225,326 shares of the registrant's common stock outstanding.
+As of April 30, 2014, there were 163,069,548 shares of the registrant's common stock outstanding.

-FORTINET, INC.

-QUARTERLY REPORT ON FORM 10-Q

-For the Quarter Ended March 31, 2013

-Table of Contents
+FORTINET, INC. QUARTERLY REPORT ON FORM 10-Q For the Quarter Ended March 31, 2014 Table of Contents

-Page

 Part I

 Item 1.
-Financial Statements 3

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 20

-Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 32

-Item 4.
+Financial Statements 3 Condensed Consolidated Balance Sheets as of March 31, 2014 and December 31, 2013 3 Condensed Consolidated Statements of Operations for the Three Months Ended March 31, 2014 and 2013 4 Condensed Consolidated Statements of Comprehensive Income for the Three Months Ended March 31, 2014 and 2013 5 Condensed Consolidated Statements of Cash Flows for the Three Months Ended March 31, 2014 and 2013 6 Notes to Condensed Consolidated Financial Statements 7 Item 2.
+Management's Discussion and Analyst of Financial Condition and Results of Operations 23 Item 3.
+Quantitative and Qualitative Disclosures about Market Risk 32 Item 4.
 Controls and Procedures 32

 Part II

 Item 1.
-Legal Proceedings 33
+Legal Proceedings --------- -------------- --------------------

-Item 1A.
-Risk Factors 33
+- Item 1A.
+Risk Factors

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 54
+- Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds

-Item 3.
-Defaults Upon Senior Securities 54

-Item 4.
-Mine Safety Disclosures 54

-Item 5.
-Other Information 54

-Item 6.
-Exhibits 54
+- Exhibits Item 6.

-Signatures 55
+- Signatures

-ITEM 1.
+Item 1.
 Financial Statements